-The liabilities of the disposal group consist solely of funds received to date for the potential sale, and the convertibles notes received on 13 December 2021.
-These liabilities are valued at the transaction amounts and translated at the 30 June 2022 exchange rates because the functional currency of the subsidiary is USD.
+The liabilities of the disposal group consist of funds received to date for the potential sale, and outstanding financial instruments that would be derecognised if the Group were to terminate the sale without cause.
+These liabilities were valued at transaction amounts and translated at the 31 March 2023 and 30 June 2022 exchange rates because the functional currency of the subsidiary was USD.